awethemes/margin-ui/README.md

 ## License

-Open source under the COSS (Commercial Open Source Software) philosophy.
+Open source under the MIT license.
 See LICENSE for details.

 ## Links